GIFT: source code and developer info

 Many higher end printers will accept PostScript files directly, in which case you can bypass the pdf step while debugging, by just queuing the program file to the printer.
 For wider distribution and to cover all the non-PostScript printers, pdf is used.

 Postscript is converted to pdf by Adobe Distiller, part of the full Adobe Acrobat package.
-(You understand that Adobe Acrobat and Adobe Acrobat Reader are separate, with Adobe Acrobat being a boxed product.)
+(You understand that Adobe Acrobat and Adobe (Acrobat) Reader are separate, with Adobe Acrobat being a boxed product.)
 You do not need the latest versions of Acrobat (8 at this writing) however.
 Acrobat 5.0.5 will do nicely, and is frequently available on eBay for $40 or less.

 An alternative to buying Acrobat is to use the new Create Adobe PDF Online website.
 This has a free trial for the first 5 conversions, then you can signup to pay either $10/month or $99/year to do Distiller runs through the website.
 Still, it seems like the $40 Acrobat 5.0.5 versions floating around may be a better deal.

 There is a free version of PostScript related software called GhostScript.
 It is included with all Linux operating systems and is available also for Windows and Mac.
 However, the Distiller features of GhostScript appear to be broken for the PostScript language features (Tiled Patterns) used in this image.
 (The pdf generated is multimegabytes!)
-So don't attempt to convert ps to pdf using GhostScript.
+So don't attempt to convert this ps to pdf using GhostScript.

 There is another free package called PStill from Germany.
 It looks promising but I havent tried it.
 It might do the ps to pdf conversion ok.
 Let me know if you test it.